WenqinSHAO/pvd-dev/README.md

 Once we have prepared a VM with PvD kernel patch, we can then explore how the endhost behaves in a multi-prefix IPv6 network.
 Please git clone this project repository as well on the VM (no longer on the host machine).
 We are going to rely on [./vms/play-pvd.sh](./vms/play-pvd.sh) for the following steps.
+For following steps, please selected the PvD-aware kernel in grub menu when booting the VM.

 ### Repository organization and settings
-After the operations in this section that happens inside the VM, we'd expect to see a repo organization as follows:
+After the operations in this section, which happen inside the VM, we'd expect to see a repo organization as follows:
 ```
 .
 ├── README.md